Senthil-Kumar-710/Multiplying-two-matrix/README.md

 ## RESULT:

-Thus the program is written to multiply two matrix.
+Thus, the program is written to multiply two matrix.